univention/univention-keycloak-app/docs/keycloak-app/docs-changelog.rst

      - Chapter or topic
      - Change

+   * - 11.
+Jun 2026
+     - :ref:`app-settings` and use cases
+     - Document Keycloak metrics configuration.
+       Add configuration variables for user event metrics, HTTP request histograms, and service level objectives, and for the published management port.
+       Add a use case guide for monitoring Keycloak with Prometheus and Grafana.

    * - 10.
 Mar 2026
      - :ref:`app-settings` and use cases
      - Document audit event log level configuration.